tomsWebConsulting/twcsl/v7.1/Section/Blocks Tabbed/README.md

 ### Synopsis

-Create rudimentary tabbed blocks with button blocks and other blocks.
+Create rudimentary tabbed effect with button and other blocks.

 ### Version

- * 0.2.1
+ * 0.3.0

 #### SS Version